lydiazly/star-path-calculator-flask/README.md

 The figure will be saved to `sp_{unix_timestamp}.svg`.

-Note that Skyfield counts "*34 arcminutes of atmospheric refraction at the horizon*" [[link](https://rhodesmill.org/skyfield/almanac.html#risings-and-settings)].
+> :bulb: Note that the package [Skyfield](https://rhodesmill.org/skyfield) defines the sunrise and sunset "[as the moment when the center of the sun is 50 arcminutes below the horizon, to account for both the average *solar radius of 16 arcminutes* and for roughly *34 arcminutes of atmospheric refraction* at the horizon](https://rhodesmill.org/skyfield/almanac.html#risings-and-settings)."

 <details>
 <summary>Usage</summary>